DHTMLX/gantt-docs/data/desktop/how_to.md

 ## How to add custom add(+) button

-You need to add a custom column to the [gantt.config.columns](api/gantt_columns_config.md) parameter.
+You need to create a custom column via the [gantt.config.columns](api/gantt_columns_config.md) parameter.
 You can set any name for that column except *add*.
 Otherwise, Gantt will add the default *add* column.
 It is possible to return any HTML elements in the grid column by using the [template](desktop/specifying_columns.md#datamappingandtemplates) function.
 It means that you can return a button and attach a click event to it with a custom function for adding tasks.

 ~~~js